Braffett/Braithwaite Family Notes

 Introduction

-These notes cover three BRAFFETT families primarily in North America.
-The information covered begins in Plainfield, Connecticut and southeastern New York (Counties of Orange, Ulster, and Sullivan) and nearby eastern Pennsylvania (Luzerne/Bradford County) in the late 1700s.
+The BRAFFETT information covered begins in Plainfield, Connecticut and southeastern New York (Counties of Orange, Ulster, and Sullivan) and nearby eastern Pennsylvania (Luzerne/Bradford County) in the late 1700s.
 The most common surname spelling covered is BRAFFETT, but BRAFFET and BRAFFITT also figure prominently.
 The general organization of these notes devotes a section to each of the three families.
 For additional details in an online genealogy database which includes these Braffett descendants and related families, go to

-Braffett / Braffet / Braffitt - descendants
+Braffett / Braffet / Braffitt / Braithwaite - descendants

 There are also records in New York for Edtwort Breffoert, Rody Comstock, and their children Rebecca Breffoert and Mary Breffert: